Stephan108/CMPG-323-Project-2---36574317/README.md

 <h2>How to use the api</h2>

 <p>By using this website https://project236574317.azurewebsites.net/swagger youll have acces to the API
-<p>Youll first have have to register as a admin or user to gain access
+<p>Youll first have have to register as a admin or user to gain be able to use the API
 <p>The endpoints are as follows
 <p>https://officegameplan.azure-api.net/v1/api/Categories
 <p>https://officegameplan.azure-api.net/v1/api/Categories/{id}